paulvmking/Beautify/README.md

  7. As a potential customer I want to have a good choice of filters for searching.
  8. As a returning user I want information and other useful content to entice me to return.
  9. As a returning user I want to be able to view my order history.
- 10. As a returning user I want to be able to have access to follow the company on social media.
- 11. As a user I expect to be able to login and out of my own profile.
+ 10. As a user I expect to be able to login and out of my own profile.
- 12. As a site admin I expect to be able to maintain the site.
+ 11. As a site admin I expect to be able to maintain the site.

 # Design